-Peachtree Christian Hospice (PCH), a general inpatient hospice center located in Duluth, is dedicating its 13th Annual Golf Classic in loving memory of PCH co-founder, William N. “Bill” Todd, Sr., who passed away on Jan.
-22, 2013.
+On Oct.
+26, Peachtree Christian Hospice, a premier general inpatient hospice center located in Duluth, will host its 15th Annual Golf Classic, named in loving memory of Co-Developer and Board Co-Chair, William N. “Bill” Todd, Sr., who passed away in 2013.